leapfinancial/Lola_Documentation_Example/lola_bridge_events.md

 3) Both
 4) Accept

-Requests should be to this url https://lola-bridge-development.up.railway.app/v1/eventManager/init-operation
+Requests should be to this endpoint https://lola-bridge-development.up.railway.app/v1/eventManager/init-operation

 ## Actions from case